micro/micro/docs/architecture/README.md

 micro is a single monolithic codebase after many separate libraries were consolidated and inevitably go-micro got folded into micro itself.

-### Services

-The services provided by the server are below.
-These are identified as the core concerns for a platform and distributed systems development.
-In time this may evolve to include synchronization (locking & leadership election), sagas pattern, etc but for now we want to provide just the core primitives.

-- API - public http api gateway served on port :8080
-- Auth - authentication and authorization
-- Broker - pubsub messaging for async comms
-- Config - dynamic configuration and secrets
-- Events - event streaming and persistent messaging
-- Network - service to service communication
-- Proxy - identity aware proxy for external access
-- Registry - service discovery and api explorer
-- Runtime - service runtime and process manager
-- Store - key-value persistent storage

-The assumptions made are by building as independent services we can scope the concerns and domain boundaries appropriately but cohesively build a whole system that acts as a platform or a cloud operating system.
-Much like Android for Mobile we think Micro could become a definitive server for the Cloud.

 ## Clients

 Clients are effectively entrypoints or forms of access for the Micro server.
 The server runs both an API gateway and gRPC proxy.